-One of the greatest problems that the Muslims are suffering from is the use of the word Mahrajaan (festival) to describe many social, cultural and economic gatherings, celebrations and events.
-The word is even used to describe da'wah events.
-So people speak of mahrahjaan al-thaqaafah (cultural festival), Mahrajaan al-tasawwuq (marketing festival), Mahrajaan al-kutub (book festival), mahrahjaan al-da'wah (da'wah festival) and so on, as we see in advertisements and hear in many phrases which use this idolatrous term.
+One of the greatest problems that the Muslims are suffering from is the use of the word Mahrajaan to describe many social, cultural and economic gatherings, celebrations and events.
+The word is even used to describe Da'wah events.
+So people speak of Mahrahjaan ath-Thaqaafah (cultural festival), Mahrajaan at-

+Tasawwuq (shopping festival), Mahrajaan al-Kutub (book festival), Mahrahjaan ad-Da'wah (Da'wah festival) and so on, as we see in advertisements and hear in many phrases which use this idolatrous term.
 Mahrajaan is the name of the festival of the fire worshippers.

-Hence using this idolatrous Persian term to describe Muslim gatherings is clearly one of the things that are prohibited.
+Hence using this idolatrous Persian term to describe Muslims' gatherings is clearly one of the things that are prohibited.
 We must avoid doing this and tell others not to use this word.
-There are sufficient permissible expressions that we do not need to use this word, for the Arabic language is the richest of all languages in words and meanings.
+There are so many sufficient permissible expressions that we do not need to use this word, for the Arabic language is the richest of all languages in words and meanings.

-Definition of imitation.
+Definition of imitation

-Imitation (tashabbuh in Arabic) means resembling.
+Imitation (Tashabbuh in Arabic) means resembling.
 If we say that someone imitates someone else, we means that he looks like him and acts like him.
-Likening a things to something else (tashbeeh) means saying that it is like it.
-The word tashabbuh has many counterparts in Arabic which carry meanings such as being like, imitating, looking like, following, agreeing with, taking as an example, copying, etc. They all have shades of meaning of their own, but they also overlap with the meaning of tashabbuh.
-In terms of the terminology of Fiqh, al-Ghuzzi al-Shaafa'i defined tashabbuh as describing a person's attempt to be like the one whom he is imitating, in appearance, characteristics, wqualities and attributes.
+Likening a thing to something else (Tashbeeh) means saying that it is like it.
+The word Tashabbuh has many counterparts in Arabic which carry meanings such as being like, imitating, looking like, following, agreeing with, taking as an example, copying, etc. They all have shades of meaning of their own, but they also overlap with the meaning of Tashabbuh.
+In terms of the terminology of Fiqh, al-Ghuzzi ash-Shaafi'i defined the word Tashabbuh as describing a person's attempt to be like the one whom he is imitating, in appearance, characteristics, qualities and attributes.
 It implies making an effort to achieve this and deliberately taking action for that purpose.

-The ruling on imitating the kuffaar
+The ruling on imitating the disbelievers

-One of the most important basic principles of our religion is that of al-walaa' wa'l-baraa', loyalty (walaa') to Islam and its people, and diavowal (baraa') of kufr and its people.
-One of the essential features of this disavowal of kufr and it's people is that the Muslim should be distinct from the people of kufr, and he should feel proud of his religion and of being a Muslim, no matter how strong and advanced and civilized the kuffaar may be, and no matter how weak and backward and divided the Muslims may be.
-It is not permissible under any circumstances to take the strength of the kuffaar and the weakness of the Muslims as an excuse for imitating and resembling them, as some hypocrites and defeatist Muslims claim.
-The texts which forbid imitating the kuffaar do not make any distinction between whether Muslims are strong or weak, because the Muslim can be distinct in his religion and be proud of being Muslim even when he is in a weak position.
+One of the most important basic principles of our religion is that of al-Walaa' wa al-Baraa', loyalty (Walaa') to Islam and its people, and disavowal (Baraa') of Kufr and its people.
+One of the essential features of this disavowal of Kufr and its people is that the Muslim should be distinct from the people of Kufr, and he should feel pride in his religion and in being a Muslim, no matter how strong and advanced and civilized the disbelievers may be. and no matter how weak and backward and divided the Muslims may be.
+It is not permissible under any circumstances to take the strength of the disbelievers and the weakness of the Muslims as an excuse for imitating and resembling them, as some hypocrites and defeatist Muslims claim.
+The texts which forbid imitating the disbelievers do not make any distinction between whether Muslims are strong or weak, because the Muslim can be distinct in his religion and have pride in being Muslim even when he is in a weak position.

-Allaah calls us to be proud of Islam, and considers this to be the best of speech and the best kind of pride, as He says (interpretation of the meaning):

-"And who is better in speech than he who [says: "My Lord is Allah (believes in His Oneness)," and then stands firm (acts upon His Order), and] invites (men) to Allah's (Islamic Monotheism), and does righteous deeds, and says: "I am one of the Muslims."
-[Fussilat 41:33]
+Allaah The Almighty calls us to be proud of Islam, and considers this to be the best of speech and the best kind of pride, as He Says (what means): {And who is better in speech than he who says: "My Lord is Allah [believes in His Oneness]," and then stands firm [acts upon His Order], and] invites [men] to Allah's [Islamic Monotheism], and does righteous deeds, and says: "I am one of the Muslims."} [Qur'aan 41:33]